Grisly details emerge in Sunport bodies case

 She said he was covered in bleach from the waist down and his hands were blistered and cut from cleaning something so vigorously.
 The woman told police Lannon had said he had to clean up after "someone had died" at the home in Grants.

+After U.S. Marshals arrested Lannon in St. Louis, Missouri, detectives from Grants and Albuquerque traveled there to interview him.

 Lannon told police he caught his ex-wife and Mata having sex at their home and the pair had "drugged" the kids to sleep.
-He said Mata left and Jennifer Lannon tried to kill herself by overdosing because she thought the kids were dead.
+He said Mata left and Jennifer Lannon "started freaking out" because they thought the kids were dead.

-Lannon told police he shot Mata in the back of the head and said Mata had shown him "sexually explicit" photos of Lannon's son with Miller and Lemos.
-He said it took another week to lure Miller to the home, and he shot him in the garage and then began beating him.
+He put his ex-wife's body in a container in the backyard, he told police, and used her phone to lure Mata to the home a week later.
+He said he shot Mata in the back of the head and said Mata had previously shown him "sexually explicit" photos of one of Lannon's young relatives with Miller and Lemos.

+Lannon said it "took him another week" to lure Miller to the home and he shot him in the garage and then began beating him "to stop his gurgling sounds."

 Lannon told police he killed Apostalon the same day he was arrested by Albuquerque police and taken to Grants for questioning.
-He said he hired Apostalon to move the containers to another storage unit and, when Apostalon asked for more money, he killed him.
+He said he hired Apostalon to move the containers to another storage unit and, when Apostalon asked for more money and "was going to make him take the containers" out of his truck, he killed him.

-Lannon told police he was on his way back to New Mexico to kill Lemos.
+Lannon said he was on his way back to New Mexico to kill Lemos when he was found in St. Louis.